faisalsnour/ReadmeGenerator/README.md

 ## Questions

 [faisalsnour](https://github.com/faisalsnour)
-Reach out to me at faisalsnour@gmail.com
+For more questions, send me a message at faisalskhalifa@gmail.com